cbkow/Union-MacOS-Quick-Actions/README.md

 Dependencies: *ffmpeg, IINA, exiftool, Adobe After Effects, Adobe Premiere, rysnc, progress, and watch*

+Most of these Quick Actions use a command-line application to monitor progress.
+They will open a Terminal window and provide updates every 2 seconds for every long action.

 # Quick Actions Included

 ## Find After Effects & Find Premiere